robotics-at-maryland/qubo/embedded/README.md

 Make sure you `source setenv.sh` so that you can find the toolchain.
 Also make sure the locations `setenv.sh` points to are correct.

+If you get an error that looks like "can't build object obj/task/something.d no such file or directory" then try: mkdir qubo/embedded/obj/tasks/ mkdir qubo/embedded/obj/lib/ mkdir qubo/embedded/obj/interrupts/

 ##Flash
 Run `make flash` to flash the `image.bin` file onto the chip while you're in the `embedded/` directory.